bwogit/CI_PP2_GAME/README.md

 ### Site User

-1. I want to easily understand the rules of the game
+1. I want to know the rules of the games
-2. I want to be able to see my score and computer score
+2. I want to be able to see the player and computer scores
 3. I want to be able to navigate the site intuitively
 4. I want to be able to see who is winning each play
 5. I want to be able to reset the game mid game
 6. I want to be able to see choose my deck of questions
-7. I want to see my which question i got right or wrong
+7. I want to see my which question I got right or wrong
 8. I want to be able to play the game on desktop, tablet and mobile devices
 9. I want to be able to get in touch with the developer
 10. I want confirmation that my message has been sent

 ### Site Owner

-11. I want user to easily keep in touch with social medi within the site
+11. I want user to easily access social media within the site
 12. I want the user to be able to challenge themselves
 13. I want the user to play and learn at the same time
 14. I want my site to be fully responsive